ThomasKearney/final-336-weather-simulation/README.md

 Rendering Weather in Three.js
 ==============================
-A research project by Thomas Kearney for Computer Science 336
+A research project and work in progress by Thomas Kearney for Computer Science 336
 --------------------------------------------------------------

-- Shaky.html is an example of rendering snow using JS without using shaders, which is why it is 'shaky'.
-- WeatherSim.html is an example of rendering snow with shadders.

 References and code taken from:
 - Steve Kautz http://www.cs.iastate.edu/~smkautz/cs336f14/examples/three/content/